graphology/graphology/specs/proposition3.md

 * A node or bunch of nodes' neighbors
 * A node or bunch of nodes' edges

 Iterations methods always only give access to nodes' & edges' keys and not attributes.
 The getter methods should be used to retrieve attributes during iteration.
+This is designed thusly for performance reasons and to enforce good practices regarding the use of the attributes' setters.

 #### Nodes

 ```
+// Possible arguments are:
+() => over every nodes

 #.nodes()
 #.forEachNode()
 #.createNodeIterator()